greggannicott/tmux-too-young/readme.md

 # tmux-too-young: The Very Special tmux Session Opener...

+## IMPORTANT

+This is still a work in progress with no official first version.
+Frankly I'm amazed you've found it!

+Use it at your own risk.

 ## About

 `tmux-too-young` is tmux session opener which includes features for git, git worktrees and [tmuxp](https://github.com/tmux-python/tmuxp).